hapi-swagger/hapi-swagger/README.md

 * `order`: (int) The order in which endpoints are displayed, works with `options.sortEndpoints = 'ordered'`
 * `deprecated`: (boolean) Weather a endpoint has been deprecated - default: `false`

+## Examples
+There are a number of examples of different uses of `hapi-swagger` in the examples directory.
+These files contain a full HAPI node app:

+*  `connections.js` - how to uses plugin with muiltple server connections
+*  `connections-sep-docs.js` - how to have API on one connection and documentation on another
+*  `custom.js` - how build a custom documentation page with its own CSS and JS
+*  `jwt.js` - how to used in combination with JSON Web Tokens (JWT) `securityDefinition`
+*  `options.js` - how to use many of the plug-in options
+*  `promises.js` - how to setup plug-in using promises
+*  `swagger-client.js` - how to plug-in to build an interface with `swagger-client`
+*  `upload-file.js` - how create documenation for a file upload
+*  `versions.js` - how to use plug-in with `hapi-api-version` for versioning of an API

 ## Grouping endpoints with tags
 Swagger provides a tag object which allows you to group your endpoints in the swagger-ui interface.
 The name of the tag needs to match path of your endpoinds, so in the example below all enpoints with the path `/store` and `/sum` will be group togther.
 ```Javascript